Simplify how you manage event bookings while boosting sales and enhancing communications among staff and clients.

 One thing to attend to is that if you use accounting software like Quickbooks, the business tools in your event management platform should integrate with your bookkeeping tool of choice.
 Otherwise you will be wasting lots of time double entering data into two software apps.

-Any venue that rents out its space or engages in group sales or catering sales (which includes restaurants and hotels as well banquet halls and event facilities) is also in the events business, and as such needs event tech tools and venue software apps to help them run the events side of their business.
+Any venue that rents out its space or engages in group sales or catering sales (which includes restaurants and hotels as well banquet halls, wedding venues and event facilities within golf courses, wineries, breweries, museums and libraries) is also in the events business, and as such needs event tech tools and venue software apps to help them run the events side of their business.

 These venues will probably require some or all of the business tools mentioned above (especially the lead management and invoicing tools) as well as the following additional features:

-Note that there is a difference between event venue software (which focuses on the ability to manage the events business and customers for a venue) and platforms for facility management (which focus on room and equipment reservations, maintenance, security, lease administration, etc. for an entire building or facility).
+Note that there is a difference between top event venue software platforms (which focus on the ability to manage the events business and customers for a venue) and platforms for facility management (which focus on room and equipment reservations, maintenance, security, lease administration, etc. for an entire building or facility).

 Possibly the newest form of event technology on this list, virtual event management software has grown in popularity in the 2000s as organizers and attendees alike have found value in exposing their live events to an Internet audience.
 Since the arrival of the coronavirus epidemic, this technology has experienced massive growth because it has enabled the events industry to take events online during periods of stay-at-home and social distancing during the COVID-19 threat.